SnotRorschach/Aseprite-Linux-Compiler/README.md

 # Aseprite Linux Compiler/Installer

+- Always make sure a script is safe before running it.
+Double check the script to see that it won't goof anything up on your system.
+I take no responsibility if this does something undesirable for you.

 ### A shell script that will go fetch the source for compiling aseprite and compile it locally.

 - before running this make sure that you have the required [build dependencies](https://github.com/aseprite/aseprite/blob/main/INSTALL.md)